Scaffolding helps to build a framework for the learners

 encourages the engagement of learners so that they learn faster and gain deeper levels of understanding

 In a nutshell, instructional design can be thought of as a process for creating effective and efficient learning processes.
 The list at the bottom of the page links to several types of instructional design processes.
 Some, such as Gagné and Keller, are concepts that work in most instructional design projects.

-Others are aimed at specific learning processes.
-For example, van Merriënboer's 4C/ID model is used when the learners must master complex problem solving.
+While other models are aimed at specific learning processes, such as van Merriënboer's 4C/ID model, which is used when the learners must master complex problem solving.
 Cognitive Task Analysis is even more specific — it is used to analyze tasks that are largely covert and nonprocedural in nature.

 Learning can be quite complex, thus there is no one size fits all methodology.
-This is why instructional designers need to familiarize themselves with the various learning theories and concepts so that they can refer back to them when they experience complex design problems.
+This is why instructional designers need to familiarize themselves with the various learning theories and concepts so that they can refer back to them when they experience new and/or complex design problems.

 Instructional Design (ID) models differ from Instructional System Design (ISD) models in that ISD models have a broad scope and typically divide the instruction design process into the five phases of analysis, design, development, implementation, and evaluation that is often referred to as ADDIE (van Merriënboer, 1997).
 Reigeluth (1983) made the same point when he noted that ID models go into much more detail than ISD, albeit that detail has a narrower focus.

 On the other hand, ID models are less broad in nature and mostly focus on analysis and design, thus they normally go into much more detail, especially in the design phase.

 For example, you might use both ADDIE to ensure you reach your goal and 4C/ID to design the parts of the learning processes that require complex problem solving.
 This allows ISD to be similar to plug-and-play, in that you plug the needed ID theory into the ISD model as this example shows:

 There are three types of learning strategies in Instruction Design — organizational, delivery, and management (Reigeluth, 1983):